rcmaehl/LocalUser.App/README.md

 ## Instructions

+### Within OOBE

 After connecting to a network in the OOBE, press Shift + F10.
 Then, enter the following:

 ```batch
 curl -L my.localuser.app > lu.cmd && lu.cmd
 ```

+### Within Windows PE (pre-install)

+I am investigating the feasibility of this.
+Quick answer looks like no because the default WinPE of the installer may not have network drivers.
+If this turns out to be the case, we recommend Rufus, or just dropping the Scheegan's generated file directly in the root of your USB.

 ## What it does